strategy-coach/praxis/ai-interactions-engineering-manifesto/feedback-loops.md

 We ship closed feedback loops that make trust a continuous property — not a one-time assertion.

 Let me know if you'd like this inserted directly into the full engineering report.

+Effective feedback loops require a deep understanding of context and prompts.
+For a detailed explanation of how context engineering is reshaping AI work, refer to the [Everyone Is an Individual Contributor Manifesto](../ai-context-playbooks/everyone-is-an-ic-manifesto/README.md).